 The History of the Bridge

-The Goatman has a name: Oscar Washburn.
+The Goatman may have a name: Oscar Washburn.
 Oscar was an African-American goat farmer who lived just north of the bridge with his family in the late 1800s.
 He was well known locally as a hardworking and honest businessman.
 People endearingly began calling him The Goatman.
 Having dealings with many of the locals, it was said that he put a sign on the Alton Bridge that exclaimed, “This Way to the Goatman.”

-Maybe it was to lure him out, or perhaps just for spite, they set his house on fire with his wife and children inside.
+Maybe it was to lure him out, or perhaps just for spite, in any event, they set his house on fire with his wife and children inside.
 His entire family perished in the flames and The Goatman was never found.

 However, the haunting may not be related to Washburn at at all.
 The Old Alton Bridge has been a hot-spot for satanic rituals.
 Locals have reported seeing groups of people in black robes with ritualistic candles on the bridge after midnight.
-For this reason, some think that The Goatman is a demon conjured by the satanists.
+For this reason, some think that The Goatman is a demon or evil spirit conjured by the satanists.